 - Adversely affects tourism.
 Die massenhafte Ansammlung von Algen an den Stränden schreckt Badegäste ab.
 Außerdem können Algen einen üblen Geruch verbreiten, wenn sie an Land gespült werden

 Our project adresses the following Sustainable Development Goals :

-Sargassum seaweed is rich in nutrients (nitrogen, phosphate and potassium) and biostimulants.
-SeaSoilution wants to fight the Sargassum plague by producing organic fertilizer from the algae.
-The supply chain is short and environmentally friendly: We collect the algae in local cooperation and process it to organic fertilizer by drying and shredding it.
-The packaged fertilizer is sold to local farmers.
+The Sargassum algae is rich in nutrients (nitrogen, phosphate, sulfate and sugars) that can act as biostimulants.
+SeaSoilution fights the sargassum plague by producing organic fertilizer from this algae.
+The supply chain is short and environmentally friendly: we collect the algae in cooperation with our local contacts and process it into organic fertilizer through drying and solid-liquid extraction.
+The packaged product is sold to local farmers.

-The effectiveness of our fertilizer in improving soil quality and long-term plant growth has long been proven by scientists (Louime et al., 2016).
-Our price is competitive and seaweed-based fertilizer fits the demand of organic farmers in the Dominican Republic.
+The effectiveness of fertilizer in improving soil quality and long-term plant growth has been proven by scientists (Louime et al., 2016).
+Our price is competitive and algae based fertilizer fits the demand of organic farmers in the Dominican Republic.

 Maria Magdalena Rochkova